 On November 19, 2015, the Organization acquired all rights to the Daughters of Pulmonary Fibrosis program (the Daughters program) from the Coalition for Pulmonary Fibrosis (CPF).
-The Organization cultivated the Daughters program as one of their educational programs, with an expanded focus on identifying and developing resources for the caregiver community.
+The Organization cultivated the Daughters program as one of its educational programs, with an expanded focus on identifying and developing resources for the caregiver community.
 The cost of the goodwill purchased was \$55,000 to be amortized over the next ten years using the straight-line method at the rate of \$5,500 per year.
-Goodwill amortization was \$5,500 for both of the years ended June 30, 2021 and 2020.
-During this fiscal year, funding for the Daughters program was exhausted and therefore the program was dissolved as the Organization redirected these activities into other programs.
+Goodwill amortization was \$5,500 for the year ended June 30, 2021.
+During the year ended June 30, 2021, funding for the Daughters program was exhausted and, therefore, the program was dissolved as the Organization redirected these activities into other programs.
 The remaining goodwill was written off resulting in a loss on disposal of \$23,833.
-Accumulated amortization as of June 30, 2021 and 2020 was \$0 and \$25,667, respectively.
+Accumulated amortization as of June 30, 2021 was \$0.